mobvoi/ticdesign/_en/design/index.md

 #### English Text

-When you need English texts for designing an app, you are very likely to encounter the following case: Chinese text message, when translated into English, gets much longer horizontally, therefore disturbing the original balance of layout.
-This problem could be solved by the following two methods:
+When you need the English version for an app, you are very likely to encounter the following problem: Chinese text message, when translated into English, gets much longer horizontally, therefore disturbing the original balanced layout.
+This could be solved by the following two solutions:

 1. Making English text font at least 2px smaller than Chinese text font.
 2. Use some “condensed” text font: such as Google’s Roboto Condensed